ygme12/botium-toys-internal-security-audit/scope/audit-scope-and-goals.md

 # Audit Scope and Goals

 ## Organization Overview
-Botium Toys is a small U.S.-based toy manufacturer and retailer with a single physical location and a growing global online presence.
+Botium Toys is a small U.S.-based toy manufacturer and retailer with a single physical location, which includes the main office, storefront, and warehouse.
+Their online presence has grown, serving U.S. and international customers.

 ## Audit Scope
 This internal audit covers the following: